TechScrumTeamBeta/DevOps/backend-pipeline/jenkins_README.md

 - **DOCKER_IMAGE_TAG**: Tag for the Docker image.
 - **DOCKERFILE_PATH**: Path to the Dockerfile.
 - **ECR_REPO_URL**: URL of your Amazon ECR repository.
+- **SNS topic ARN**: Adjust the SNS topic ARN and message content in the 'Send Notification' stage as needed.

 ## Pipeline Customization
 ### Checkout Stage